 You can choose from Single Cell (one air pocket) or Double Cell (two air pocket) treatments.
 Depending on your budget and the climate you live in, you can determine which choice is best.

 5 – Swags For Double-Hung Windows

-Swag window treatments always present beautiful, especially in areas like the kitchen or bedroom.
+Swag window treatments always present beautifully, especially in areas like the kitchen or bedroom.
 While they don’t provide much privacy, they do look chic and stylish.

 More so, you can unify asymmetric swags with side-by-side double-hung windows.
-Simply, drape them across the top of each window and cascade down the outer edges.
+Drape them across the top of each window and cascade them down the outer edges.
 You can also layer sheers beneath decorative swags for areas requiring a touch of privacy.

 Also, you can use window shades and top them off with decorative swags.
 Scalloped valances tend to create balance when used to decorate double-hung windows perfectly.
 You can use a Lace Decorative Swag with any shade or shutter as well.
 They always look elegant and easy to blend with any home decor.

 6 – Cellular Honeycomb Window Treatments For Skylights